quartzjer/bounceboard/README.md

 # bounceboard

-Bounceboard is a simple clipboard synchronization tool that allows you to share clipboard content between multiple devices over a WebSocket connection.
+Bounceboard is a full featured clipboard synchronization tool that allows you to share clipboard content between multiple devices over a network.

 Currently supports:
 - MacOS & Linux